 How to do the TRX Rows:

-1. Stand with your feet, holding a TRX handles in each hand with a neutral grip, palms facing others.
+- Stand with your feet, holding a TRX handle in each hand with a neutral grip, palms facing others.
 Keep the hip-width distance between your feet.

-6. Hold for a sec, then extend your arms to lower your body back to the beginning.
-That’s one rep!
+- Hold for a second, then extend your arms to lower your body back to the beginning.
+That’s one rep.

 How to do a chin-up

-3. Hold for a moment at the top (you’ll feel the contraction in your back muscles), and then lower your body until your arms are straight.
+- Hold a moment at the top (you’ll feel the contraction in your back muscles), and then lower your body until your arms are straight.

 15. Standing Rope Pulldown

-How to do standing pulldown with a rope
+Let’s find out how to do a standing pulldown with a rope:

-4. To feel the contraction in your back, pause for a couple of seconds and then return your arms to the starting position.
+- Pause for a few seconds to feel the contraction in your back and then return your arms to the starting position.
 This is your one repetition.

 16. Kettlebell Bent-over Row

-If you’re someone who works out with kettlebells at home, you can incorporate a bent-over row in your workout regime to build a stronger back.
+If you’re someone who works out with kettlebells at home, you can incorporate Gorilla rows in your regime to build a stronger back.

 Ho to do bent-over row with kettlebells